-Recipient of the Help Musicians Sybil Tutton Opera Award and the First Prize at the Simone Alaimo International Competition.
-Before graduating from the Conservatorio Santa Cecilia in Rome, she completed a degree in Political Science and International Relations at LUISS Guido Carli University.
+Recipient of the Make Music Audition Oracle Award, the Sybil Tutton Opera Award and the First Prize at the Simone Alaimo International Competition, whilst graduating from Santa Cecilia, she completed a degree in Political Science and International Relations at LUISS Guido Carli University.

 Her versatile voice can range from Baroque to Contemporary repertoire, in fact her operatic appearances include Lucretia The rape fo Lucretia Opera North, Zaida Il Turco in Italia Longhope Summer Opera, Teresa La Sonnambula Random Opera Company, Dorina La Diavolessa Teatro Olimpico in Vicenza, Rosina Il Barbiere di Siviglia Teatro Greco, Dorabella Così fan tutte, Charlotte Werther Interocrea Festival, Cherubino Le nozze di Figaro EtnaOpera Festival, Andromaca Il Polidoro Teatro Olimpico in Vicenza, Speranza and Ninfa in Monteverdi’s Orfeo at Palazzo Te in Mantua but she has also premiered some contemporary roles like Adele in La sopravvivenza della specie, role written for her voice by Giuseppe Zampetti and performed at Teatro Eliseo in Rome, Lady Louisa Wolseley in The Master by Alberto Caruso at Wexford Festival Opera and the Pope in Edward Lambert’s The Burning Question at Tête à Tête Festival Opera.